 Even though dogs can’t speak in the way that we human beings can, they are known to be a very smart group of animals.
 In fact, many breeds of dogs can understand over 150 verbal commands once they have learned them.

 Start the new training session with your dog by being playful with him/her just like I mentioned earlier in this post.
 While you are playfully engaging your dog, you will want to say the word, “speak,” to prompt him/her to bark.
-If your dog barks after you gave him the speak command, immediately praise and reward him/her by pressing the button on the training clicker and then giving him a small piece of treat.
+If your dog barks after you gave him the speak command, immediately praise and reward him/her by pressing the button on the training clicker and then giving him a treat.

 Each time you start a new training session with your dog, you will want to slowly transition from being playful to relying more on the speak command to get your dog to bark.
 The ultimate goal is for you to get your dog to bark with the speak command alone.
 It won’t happen overnight though.
 So, consistency and patience are key for getting your dog to learn to bark on your command.

 So, you will want to set up time each day in order to practice this with your dog.
 I would suggest that you do several short training session each day that lasts for around fifteen minutes or so.
 Eventually, your dog will learn to bark each time you give him/her the speak command.